The 5 things I wish

 Because adjusting what you eat and how much you drink will give you much more lifetime to enjoy!

 It doesn’t have to be all or nothing, but adjustments do need to be made.

 You owe your body that much don’t you think?
 It got you through cancer, so now it is your time to say thank you to your body by healing and nurturing it with a healthier diet and less alcohol.

-Focusing on what you have lost because of cancer will prevent you from ever moving on and being truly happy.
+Focusing on what you've lost because of cancer will prevent you from ever moving on and being truly happy.

-Training yourself to focus on what you do have, versus the things you have lost because of cancer, can completely transform your life.
+Train yourself to focus on what you do have, instead of the things you have lost because of cancer, because this can completely transform your life.

 I got so preoccupied in the loss of my beautiful long curly blonde hair, and that kept me stuck in sadness, in the past and in a place of lack.